basilesportif/gall-guide/guide-docs/http.md

 ### Arm Requirements
 The binding card does the initial work, but Eyre also requires some other arms in your app to be set up for it.
 #### on-poke
-`on-poke` needs to handle a `%handle-http-response` mark (line 56.)
+`on-poke` needs to handle a `%handle-http-requuest` mark (line 57).
 This allows it to

 The type of the vase passed is `[id=@ta =inbound-request:eyre]`.
 We can process this `inbound-request` in whatever way we want, and return a card to Eyre if we want to pass a response immediately (discussed below in "How It Works").

 #### on-arvo
 Eyre will send an acknowledgement that our binding worked (or an error if it didn't), and we must process that in `on-arvo`, or else we'll get an error.
-We do this in line 96.
+We do this in line 122.

 `sign-arvo` is documented in the [types appendix](gall_types.md)--its head is the letter of the vane sending the message, and the tail is type `gift:able:$VANE`.
 If we search for `++  eyre` in `zuse`, we find that the response to a `%connect` or `%serve` will be a boolean saying whether it was accepted as well as the binding site requested.

 #### on-watch
-This, in line 119, is the strangest requirement: why do we need to handle a subscription request from Eyre?
+This, in line 145, is the strangest requirement: why do we need to handle a subscription request from Eyre?

 In fact, all responses to HTTP in Eyre are handled by passing responses to a subscription path.
 The answer is that not all HTTP requests are handled synchronously, and we also might want to return streaming data, as with a websocket/`EventSource`.
 Eyre opens a subscription on path `%http-response` whenever a request is made, and then `leave`s it after the connection is finished.
 Until that time, we can push data out by `%give`ing `%fact`s to that path.
 In this app, we simply handle the subscription to avoid errors, but treat it as a no-op.